-Aletta Jacobs, the eighth of twelve children, was born in the Netherlands in 1854.
+Aletta Jacobs, the eighth of twelve children, was born in the Netherlands on 9th February, 1854.
 Her father was a doctor and she decided at an early age she wanted to be a member of the same profession.
 At this time boys and girls received different forms of secondary education.
 Whereas girls studied languages, art, music and handicrafts to prepare them for life as a wife and mother, a boy's education included mathematics, history, Greek, and Latin.
 Aletta's father managed to persuade the local boys' high school to allow his daughter to attend these classes.

 After leaving high school, Jacobs went to live with one of her brothers who worked as a pharmacist.
 He taught her the trade and she eventually passed the relevant pharmacist exam.
 In 1872 she received special permission from the government to enter the University of Gröningen.